Exploring how religion shapes our world

 You will learn from experienced, dedicated professors who have a variety of scholarly interests and backgrounds.
 The one thing they share is a passion for teaching and research.

-Amy Allocco is an assistant professor.
+Amy Allocco is an associate professor.
 Her research interests lie in the area of Hinduism, and her dissertation examined contemporary snake goddess rituals in South India.

-Geoffrey Claussen, assistant professor, teaches courses in Jewish Studies.
+Geoffrey Claussen, associate professor, teaches courses in Jewish Studies.
 His research focuses on Jewish ethics, and he is the program coordinator for Elon’s interdisciplinary minor in Jewish Studies.

-Lynn Huber, associate professor, teaches courses in Christian scripture and early Christianity.
-She has particular interests in apocalyptic literature, medieval Christian views of gender, the Bible and art.
+Lynn R. Huber, professor, teaches courses on biblical texts and early Christianity.
+She has particular interests in apocalyptic literature, gender and sexuality in the religions of the ancient Mediterranean, and the Bible and art.

 Rebecca Todd Peters, professor, studies ethics issues of social justice including economics, the environment and women’s reproductive health.
 Her book, In Search of the Good Life: The Ethics of Globalization, won the 2003 Trinity Book Prize.